sudeepag/sudeep.co/_posts/2017-06-17-How-to-Build-Your-Development-Stack-in-the-Cloud-from-Scratch.md

 ### Spoilt for Choice
 In today's open-source landscape, there are an unimaginable number of libraries and frameworks for each task.
 Want to create a website with minimal effort?
 Use a drag-and-drop site creator like [Wix](https://www.wix.com/), [Weebly](https://www.weebly.com/), or [Wordpress](https://wordpress.com/), or maybe purchase some hosting on [GoDaddy](https://www.godaddy.com/) or [Namecheap](https://www.namecheap.com/) and let them do all the work.
 What about a web application?
 Use one of the million frameworks like [Meteor](https://www.meteor.com/), [Flask](http://flask.pocoo.org/) or [Django](https://www.djangoproject.com/).
 Then go ahead and host it on something like [Heroku](https://www.heroku.com/) or [PythonAnywhere](https://www.pythonanywhere.com/).
 Need a backend for the app?
 Connect it to [Firebase](https://firebase.google.com/).

 Building and hosting something simple on the web today has become at once simple and complex.
 Not only is it time consuming to explore all of these different services - creating accounts, setting them up, maintaing the services, it is also **expensive**.
 Hosting on Namecheap can cost nearly *$40 a year*, a backend on Firebase *$25 a month*, and application hosting on Heroku anything from *$25 to $500 a month per instance*.
-If you're a hobbyist developer or a student trying to create an online presence like me, it just doesn't make any sense to pay that much.
+If you're a hobbyist developer or a student trying to host your work online like me, it just doesn't make any sense to pay that much.

 ### Built for the Cloud